ShafiqueMahen2/tech258_cloud/2-tier-deployment/2-tier-deployment-azure/monitoring_alerts_auto_scaling.md

 #### Summary
 High Availability:
 - VMs deployed over multiple AZ's
-- We have a backup VM (by default/within Min/Max range)
+- We have a backup VM (by default and number of VMs will stay within Min/Max range)

 Scalability:
 - VMs created/remove when our `Scale out` and `Scale in` thresholds are met respectively.